ascott02/IRTForests/slides.md

   </div>
 </div>

-- Clean digits show near-perfect alignment between IRT difficulty and RF uncertainty signals.
+- Clean digits show near-perfect alignment between δ and RF uncertainty.
-- Low scatter indicates only a handful of items drive ensemble uncertainty.
-- Marks δ > 12 digits for manual audit (stroke collisions, 3 vs 5, 4 vs 9).
+- Only a handful of δ > 12 digits drive the residual uncertainty (stroke collisions like 3/5, 4/9).

 ---